PixelPoser/CEO-Pro/README.md

 ## 🙏 Acknowledgements

-- OpenAI for GPT models
+- OpenAI for Text-Embedding-3-Large
 - Google for Gemini 1.5 Pro
-- Anthropic for Claude-3-sonnet
+- Anthropic for Claude-3.5-Sonnet